gerrick/residence_times/README.md

 may 19 2019

 Added same-type-amber-neighbors.npt which calculates te residence time between pairs of one atom type.
-The useage is something like this:
+The usage is something like this:

 ./same-type-amber-neighbors.npt ../cho_ger.parm7 ../mdcrd.crd N1 12.0